giuliodondi/kOS-Shuttle_OPS1/README.md

 These are the main events durign ascent:
 - Fuel cells are automatically activated at liftoff
-- Dynamic pressure (**Q**) is monitored throughout and SSME throttle will be reduced to 75% RPL during the Max-Q period. **If you fly CSS you have to be alert and adjust throttle**
+- Dynamic pressure (**Q**) is monitored throughout and SSME throttle will be reduced to 75% RPL during the Max-Q period.
+  - **If you fly CSS you have to be alert and adjust throttle**
 - SRB separation is thrust-dependent and usually happens around the T+02:00 mark
 - 5 seconds after SRB sep the program transitions to closed-loop guidance using the UPFG algorithm
 - It should take around 10 iterations for the algorithm to converge and in the nominal case it should stay converged throughout
-- On a nominal mission a roll to heads-up attitude is performed at T+05:50
+- On a nominal mission a roll to heads-up attitude is performed at a velocity set in the **parameters.ks** file
+  - **To disable the roll to heads-up you can go to the parameters file and set 'roll_headsup_vi'=10000**
-- About a minute before MECO, Guidance will start throttling down the engines to maintain a maximum acceleration of 3G. **Again, if you're flying CSS you need to be alert for this**
+- About a minute before MECO, Guidance will start throttling down the engines to maintain a maximum acceleration of 3G.
+  - **Again, if you're flying CSS you need to be alert for this**
 - 5 seconds before the targeted MECO the program transitions to terminal guidance at minimum throttle
   - alternatively it can happen 5 seconds before the Shuttle runs out of propellant
-- After MECO the program will automatically:
-  - disable SSME gimballing
-  - trigger ET sep
-  - command an RCS vertical translation manoeuvre
+- After MECO the program will disable SSME gimballing, trigger ET sep, command an RCS vertical translation manoeuvre, close the umbilical doors
-  - actuate the umbilical doors, if you find them open it means they were closed at liftoff
 - The program then prints a message in the message window, displaying the results of an orbital analysis calculating the erros with respect to the targeted orbit
 - 5 seconds after this, the program will quit itself
 - **Do not forget that the nominal ascent puts the shuttle on a trajectory that dips back into the atmosphere for ET disposal.
 You must perform manually an OMS bun to circularise.**